shahsaurabh0605/EclipseCodes/README.md

 ## How it works?

-`MetaAnalytics` springs on `Google Maps` where user can search for a location to get all the nearby hotels.
+`MetaAnalytics` springs on `Google Maps` where user can search for a location to get all the nearby restaurants.
 This skips the tedious job of searching individual restaurants and enables comparison at a glance.
-User can visit the website for the details or review page for the analysis.
+User can visit the website for the details or review page of restaurants for the analysis.
 Here we use `twitter api` to fetch all the tweets with #restaurant_name.
 Then we use `HPE Haven api` to run sentiment analysis for the all the tweets to receive meaningful data.
 Sentiment analysis outputs value in the range from [-1,1].
 Positive values indicate a positive review and negative values indicate a negative review.
-This user experience helps us to get the best opinion and we rate the restaurant on the scale of 5.
+This user experience helps us to get the best opinion and we show the average rating for the restaurant.

 ## How is it different?